 The News Roundup — International

-FIFA, the international governing body of soccer, has banned the Russia men’s national team from competing in the 2022 World Cup in Qatar this winter.
+WNBA star Brittney Griner was arrested in Russia on charges of drug smuggling.
+U.S. authorities have been quick to condemn her detention and Russian authorities are providing few details on her whereabouts.

-A new climate report from the U.N. outlines the closing window humanity has to reduce carbon emissions and avoid disaster.
+Six months after the U.S. pullout of Afghanistan that led to the takeover by the Taliban, more than half of the population faces acute hunger.

-We cover the most important stories from around the world on the international portion of the News Roundup.
+We cover the most important stories from around the globe on the international portion of the News Roundup.

 Copyright 2022 WAMU 88.5